Prostate Cancer

 You may be more at risk for prostate cancer if you:

-• Are a Black man.
+• Are a Black man (or a Black person assigned male at birth).
 The risk of dying from prostate cancer is more than twice as high for Black men as for White, Latino or Asian men.

 • Are older.
-Most cases occur in men who are over age 40, and risk is higher in older men.
+Most cases occur in people who are over age 40, and risk is higher in older people.

 • Have a family history of prostate cancer.